WE KNOW YOU’VE GOT SOME QUESTIONS.

 Our mixer event starts around 9pm, so come get settled into your assigned cabin before that time, and join the activities and fun!

 There are no late arrivals beyond Thursday night permitted due to insurance and the host facility’s policy for safety.
 That’s it.
 This insures that we can keep abreast of our campers and their well-being.
-On Sunday, camp ends after our morning meeting around 11am.
+On Sunday, camp ends after our morning meeting by 10am.
 All campers must be off-campus no later than noon.

 Every registrant will get these things, all-inclusive: